SamsKod/SamsSite/README.md

  * Home page needs to be adjusted on small screens like iPhone 4.

 # Deployment
-The site was deployed Heroku with a Postgres database on ElephantSQL cloud service and static files is handled by cloud service Cloudinary.
+The site was deployed on Heroku cloud service with a Postgres database on ElephantSQL cloud service and static files is handled by cloud service Cloudinary.
 App is deployed as follows:
 * Heroku is connected to GitHub repository Samssite.
 * Under settings in Heroku config vars is set for connection to the Elephant and Cloudinary.
 Port and Django secret key is also set.